Q: Is renters insurance required? A. No.

 If you are the victim of a home break-in, a fire destroys your apartment, or a water leak damages all of your belongings, you will wish it was required.
 We have done the research for Washington renters, exploring the ins and outs of coverage options to bring you this guide.

-Renters Insurance Costs in Washington
+Average Cost of Renters Insurance in Washington

 Look around your apartment and think about how much it would cost to replace all or even some of your belongings.
-If your possessions are destroyed in a disaster and you aren’t protected by rental insurance, those replacement expenses can add up fast—and all be your responsibility.
+If your possessions are destroyed in a disaster and you aren’t protected by rental insurance, those replacement expenses can add up fast and all be your responsibility.
 The good news is that renters insurance is more affordable than you might think.
 At $173 per year, the typical premium in Washington costs 7% less than the national average.
 Working just 18 hours at minimum wage can pay for a full year of coverage.
 No matter where you live in Washington, you should consider protecting your belongings with renters insurance.

 What is Covered